 Middletown is a medium-sized city located in the state of Connecticut.
 With a population of 46,146 people and 12 constituent neighborhoods, Middletown is the 20th largest community in Connecticut.

 Middletown is a decidedly white-collar city, with fully 85.66% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Middletown is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Middletown who work in office and administrative support (13.71%), management occupations (10.51%), and sales jobs (8.80%).

 Also of interest is that Middletown has more people living here who work in computers and math than 95% of the places in the US.

 In addition, Middletown is a college town.
 There are a lot of students in Middletown attending college, and as a result Middletown provides a number of services, amenities and opportunities geared to the needs and activities of students.

-The citizens of Middletown are very well educated compared to the average community in the nation: 36.09% of adults in Middletown have a bachelor's degree or even advanced degree.
+The population of Middletown is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.37% of adults in Middletown have a bachelor's degree or even advanced degree.

 The most common language spoken in Middletown is English.
 Other important languages spoken here include Spanish and Italian.